Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 To begin with, The toll it takes on an individual's well-being(health) is a prominent drawback.
 Prolonged periods of work without ***adequate*** rest can lead to burnout, stress, and even serious health issues. ***Studies have shown that*** individuals who consistently work long hours ***are more prone to*** conditions such as anxiety, depression, and cardiovascular diseases.
 It's ***imperative*** to recognize(realize) that personal wellness serves as the foundation for ***sustained*** career growth and overall life ***satisfaction(contentment)***.

 Moreover, leisure activities play a pivotal role in personal growth and development.
 Engaging in(Participating in) hobbies, sports, or spending quality time with loved ones fosters creativity, enhances cognitive abilities, and promotes emotional well-being.
-For instance, someone who ***pursues*** painting in their free time may find that their creativity ***spills over into*** their work, resulting in innovative problem-solving and fresh perspectives.
+For instance, people who ***pursue*** painting in their free time may find that their creativity ***spills over into*** their work, resulting in innovative problem-solving and fresh perspectives.

 Furthermore, the misconception that longer working hours ***translate into*** higher career achievements is ***questionable***.
 Research has shown that excessive work hours can lead to diminishing returns as fatigue ***sets in***, decreasing productivity and ***impeding*** creativity. ***Conversely***, a well-balanced lifestyle encourages individuals to work more efficiently, make better use of their time, and maintain a higher level of engagement and motivation.